Former Chief Operating Officer of Davis Bio-Pesticide Company Indicted for Securities Fraud

 “It is critical to the integrity of the securities markets that we criminally prosecute those who act to profit by deceiving those markets and the investing public who rely on the accuracy of publicly filed reports,” said U.S. Attorney Wagner.
 “I am pleased that we have been able to coordinate effectively with the SEC in this matter.”

-“We allege that Marrone Bio misled investors to make itself look like a fast-growing new public company,” said Jina L. Choi, Director of the SEC’s San Francisco Regional Office.
+“We allege that Marrone Bio misled investors to make itself look like a fast-growing new public company,” said Director Jina L. Choi for the SEC’s San Francisco Regional Office.
 “Public companies and their officers should know better that taking shortcuts to recognize revenue in the near term is harmful to investors and can be damaging to a company’s long-term success.”

-This case is the product of an investigation by the Federal Bureau of Investigation.
-Assistant United States Attorney Todd A. Pickles is prosecuting the case.
+This case is the product of an investigation by the FBI.
+Assistant U.S. Attorney Todd A. Pickles is prosecuting the case.

-The Securities and Exchange Commission has also conducted an investigation into the conduct of Hector Absi while he was an officer of MBI.
-Today it filed a civil complaint against Absi in the U.S. District Court for the Eastern District of California, alleging that Absi violated the Securities Act of 1933, and the Securities Exchange Act of 1934, and federal rules issued under the Exchange Act, and seeking an injunction against Absi, disgorgement of wrongfully obtained benefits, and civil penalties.
+SEC has also conducted an investigation into the conduct of Hector Absi while he was an officer of MBI.
+Today it filed a civil complaint against Absi in the U.S. District Court for the Eastern District of California, alleging that Absi violated the Securities Act of 1933 and the Securities Exchange Act of 1934 and federal rules issued under the Exchange Act and seeking an injunction against Absi, disgorgement of wrongfully obtained benefits, and civil penalties.

 If convicted, Absi faces a maximum statutory penalty of 25 years in prison and a $5 million fine.
 Any sentence, however, would be determined at the discretion of the court after consideration of any applicable statutory factors and the Federal Sentencing Guidelines, which take into account a number of variables.
 The charges are only allegations; the defendant is presumed innocent until and unless proven guilty beyond a reasonable doubt.